10 More Financial Aid FAQs

 What are average interest rates on private loans?

 The interest rates on private loans can vary widely, and the interest rate offered is often based on the strength of your credit.
-Credible.com shows a variety of private student loan lenders, and interest rates on those loans currently range from 2.90-12.49%.
 If you're looking for a private student loan, check out a few different lenders to compare the rates offered to you.

 Can I hide my financial information from my student?

 Your student will have access to any of your financial information reported on the FAFSA.
-Keep in mind that if you use the IRS Data Retrieval Tool on the FAFSA, the numbers from your federal income tax return will not appear, though the FAFSA will still show any additional figures you report, such as the value of your assets.
+Keep in mind that the numbers from your federal income tax return will not appear, though the FAFSA will still show any additional figures you report, such as the value of your assets.
 If you complete the CSS Profile under your student's College Board ID, your student will have access to your information.
 However, if you complete the Profile under your own College Board ID, your student will not have the ability to view the information you submit on the Profile.

 How does my business affect my financial aid?

 Any business income that appears on your personal tax return will be included in the Adjusted Gross Income that you report on your financial aid applications, which is used to determine your financial aid eligibility.
 As well, if you have ownership in a business with income that doesn't carry over to your personal return, you'll need to report that to any schools that use the CSS Profile.
-If you own value in a business, you'll need to report that value on the CSS Profile.
-You'll only need to report it on the FAFSA if it's a large business that isn't owned by your family.
+If you own value in a business, you'll need to report that value on the FAFSA and CSS Profile.

 Can I make my child independent?